 An explanation of static and dynamic content.

-In these, and so many other cases, using static content would require the manual duplication and modification of obscene amounts of content.
+In these, and so many other cases, using static content would require the manual duplication and modification of large amounts of content.
 That’s where dynamic content can be useful.